 For most of us, there’s something both wonderful and worrisome about large family gatherings.
 On the good side, we often can experience real pleasure in spending time with relatives with whom we have so many common memories.
-What’s more, being with parents, siblings, and cousins who’ve known us since childhood often helps us see ourselves more clearly without pretensions or illusions of self-importance.
+What’s more, being with parents, siblings, and cousins who have known us since childhood often helps us see ourselves more clearly without pretensions or illusions of self-importance.
 Finally, shared family history and the ties of blood and marriage can create a tribal sense of identity and belonging that’s comforting.

 Yet few families are able to avoid the rifts and feuds caused by unpaid loans, unreturned favors, unfulfilled requests for help, broken promises, or careless or cruel comments or gossip.
 Although we think we should love everyone in our family, we often don’t.
 Many of us have to struggle against the wisdom of the old adage “familiarity breeds contempt.”